tpvets_logo.jpg (2726 bytes)

 "We could not go back to the first vet as our Schnauzer had bitten his nail off his finger!"
 Mr Ho said as he wriggled his left forefinger.
 "The vet's hand was trembling subsequently.
 But we had warned him that the dog would bite.
 He still touched his ears and was bitten.
 This dog dares not bite me as I will whack him."
 Mr Ho laughed.

 I could feel the pain of the nail bitten off the finger in my bones.
-Just a simple bite would be painful and if the nail was bitten off, it must be excruciating.
+Just a simple bite would be painful and if the nail was bitten off, it must be excruciating for the poor vet.

 This Schnauzer did not growl or give warning before biting.
 He was the strong silent type.
 He put his head down close to the floor, his tail turned sharply downwards and headed towards the door to get out of the veterinary surgery.
 Some dogs do associate the vets with pain and some would not enter the surgery room.
 Their legs became wobbly as they reached the surgery.
 Legs became so heavy that they glued the dog to the ground.